TheThunderGuyS/usefulTags/README.md

 ## Installation
 ### Requirements
-- Any Node.js / iojs version
+- Any version of Node.js / iojs
-- Any Deno version
+- Any version of Deno
-- Any other environment supporting ES5 (most browsers)
+- Any other environment supporting ES5 (almost all browsers today)

 usefulTags supports the vast majority of module loaders (CommonJS, ESModules, RequireJS, Script Tags, etc.) thanks to [UMD](https://github.com/umdjs/umd).

-usefulTags works with transpilers like TypeScript and Babel, so you can write template literals in ES2015 and transform it to ES5.
+usefulTags works with transpilers like TypeScript and Babel, so you can write template literals in modern ES2015 syntax and transform it to ES5.
 ### Directions
 Install with NPM:
 ```